July 2020 Post

 5. If you have a problem with voles or moles, who thrive on grass roots as they tunnel under the surface, consider an outdoor cat!
 Also outdoor natural barriers and pest repellents can help in keeping voles and moles out of your yard.

-Aeration, fertilizing, and overseeding are the most important things you can do for the next season’s luscious lawn, but keeping an eye out during the winter months is helpful to ensuring a vibrant property all year long.
+Aeration, fertilizing, and overseeding are the most important things you can do for the next season’s luscious lawn, but keeping an eye out during the summer months is helpful to ensuring a vibrant property all year long.

 December 2019 Post